 How to apply

-Fellowship funds must be spent on field work at LIRS including bench fees, travel, freight, and field/lab consumables.
+Fellowship funds must be spent on field work at LIRS.
+Allowable expenses include bench fees, travel, freight, and field/lab consumables.

-They may not be used for salary, for living expenses (such as food while at Lizard Island) or for equipment other than research consumables.
+Fellowship funds may not be used for salary, for living expenses (such as food while at Lizard Island), or for equipment other than research consumables needed for the project.
 The fellow's university may not deduct a fee for administering the fellowship.

 - Funding in the second year, if awarded, is subject to suitable progress.